nerettilab/SIMBA3D/README.md

 ```
 - You may potentially need some additional c++ build tools.
 If you are using a managed python installation like anaconda, then it should contain the build tools required for the install.

-- use `pip install .` to install simba3d with the cython.
+- use `pip3 install .` to install simba3d with the cython.

 If it does not work, then you can revert to the pure python install.
 ```